-While official conventional medicine offers poor results to the treatment of addictive pathologies, scientific observation has proven that traditional ancestral treatments are very efficient to treat toxic substance dependencies.
-Since the 60’s, Peruvian neuropsychiatry has been worldwide recognized for its study on indigenous medicines (C-A. Seguin, M.Lemlij, O. Ríos, F.Cabieses, M.Chiappe, etc.).
-In 1978 Dr. Mario Chiappe reported to the WHO the high percentage of alcoholism cases that were cured with empiric traditional methods used by North Andean Peruvian healers.
+While official conventional medicine usually offers poor results in the treatment of addiction, scientific observation has been able to verify the high efficacy of traditional ancestral treatments in treating dependencies on toxic substances.
+Since the '60s of the last century, Peruvian neuro-psychiatry has stood out worldwide for its study of native medicines (C-A. Seguin, M.Lemlij, O.Rios, F.Cabieses, M.Chiappe, etc.).
+In 1978, Dr. Mario Chiappe reported to WHO the high percentage of cases of alcoholism cured using the traditional methods of North Andean healers in Peru.

-Our center is a Therapeutic Community of Medical Support for Dependents of Psychoactive Substances and other Dependencies, with Authorization of Operation issued by the Regional Health Directorate of San Martín – Peru, through the Resolution 039-DG-DIRES/SM-96 and renewed with Resolution Nº 009 – 2021 – GRSM/DIRESA-SM/ DIREFISSA, January 2021.
-Takiwasi is one of the few Therapeutic Communities legally recognized in Peru.
-We are also associated with the Center for National Studies on Intercultural Health and the World Association of Therapeutic Communities.
+Our center is a Therapeutic Community categorized as a "Medical Support Service: Support Centers for Psychoactive Substance Dependents and Other Dependencies", with Operational Authorization issued by the Regional Health Directorate of San Martín – Peru, through THE JEFATURAL RESOLUTION 039-DG-DIRES/SM-96 and renewed with Resolution 317-2023 - GRSM/DIRESA-SM/DIREFISA, Expediente 030-023 470223 of November 14, 2023.
+Takiwasi is one of the few Therapeutic Communities in Peru to have legal recognition.
+We are also associated with CENSI, Centre for National Studies of Intercultural Health, ACTP, Association of Peruvian Therapeutic Communities and WFTC, World Federation of Therapeutic Communities.